 We are an independent, science-based patient activist community that is currently (2019-2020) in the process of registering as a nonprofit organization.

 Our campaign has an Advisory Group consisting mainly of thyroid patient leaders from a Canada-wide private online patient support group.

-We strive to maintain a patient’s perspective as we promote or critique thyroid research, guidelines, and trends in thyroid therapy.
+We strive to maintain a patient’s voice and perspective as we advocate for policy changes, and as we praise or critique thyroid research, guidelines, and trends in thyroid therapy.

 When we become an official organization with named public leaders and a board of directors, we will post our organization information and our names and profiles.

-Read more about Tania Smith in several posts:
+Read more about Tania S. Smith in several posts: